babakfp/babakfp.ir/src/content/docs/svelte-in-markdown/unified/plugins/rehype-autolink-headings.md

 ["rehype-autolink-headings"](https://npmjs.com/package/rehype-autolink-headings).

 > [!NOTE]
-> Please refer to the jsDoc comments to learn more!
+> Please refer to the jsDoc comments to learn more.

 ## Example usage